 The below topics cover many of the questions we are frequently asked.
 Please have a browse through this information to help you in planning your trip and let us know if you have any questions.

 The unit of currency in Southern Ireland is the Euro, while the British Pound is used in the six counties of Northern Ireland (Derry, Antrim, Down, Tyrone, Armagh & Fermanagh).
-The unit of currency in Scotland is the British Pound.
+The unit of currency in Scotland and the United Kingdom is the British Pound.
 Cash is easily accessed in the banks or more conveniently through any ATM machine.

 Cash or Credit Cards